 This was a great decision.
 My pain reduced immensely and I was able to start new exercises such as running and cycling.
 From age 29 to 37 I’ve competed in more than a half dozen triathlons, finished two marathons, several trail running races, completed several 100 mile century rides, LOTOJA, and several other competitive cycle races.
 For the first time in my life I was able to become a very amateur endurance athlete.

-In 2013 I just started to experience some intense back pain and was diagnosed with spinal stenosis.
-This caused me to reduce my running and to focus more on cycling.
-After several months of rehab I was able to forego any surgery on my back through lots of core exercises, and hours of yoga and pilates.
-I’m sure this back problem I experience is a direct correlation with the rock climbing fall I had 22 years before.
+In 2013 I started to experience some intense back pain and was diagnosed with spinal stenosis.
+This led me to reduce my running and to focus more on cycling.
+After several months of rehab I was able to forego a major surgery on my back.
+This was possible through lots of core exercises, massage therapy, chiropractor, and hours of yoga and pilates.
+I’m pretty sure this back problem is a result from my rock climbing fall I had 22 years before.
 Nonetheless, I had a great 2014 cycling season, and racing with the AtTask Canyon bicycle team has been a great experience.

-Sometime around June or July of 2014 my left knee started to get very painful after long intensive rides and there was a strange grinding feeling in my left knee.
+Sometime around June or July of 2014 my left knee started to ache after long intensive rides and there was a strange grinding in my left knee.
 I went to the physical therapist and chiropractor and tried several homeopathic remedies to see if it could help with the pain in the knee.
-However the pain continued, and so I succumbed to going to a doctor to get an xray and an MRI.
-To my surprise it was shown on the x-ray that one of the screws in my knee cap had been grinding in my femoral knee joint.
-I couldn’t help but smile at this.
-After so many years this one accident in my life coming back to plague me one more time.
+However, the pain continued, and so I succumbed to going to a doctor to get an Xray and an MRI.
+To my surprise, the x-ray showed that one of the screws was protruding through my knee cap had been grinding in my femoral knee joint – for 22 years!
+My response was laughter, I think as a mask of the anger I felt deep inside.
+After so many years this one accident in my life was coming back to plague me one more time.

-I was referred to a doctor Cooley who works out of the Park City IHC clinic and is at Tosh in Salt Lake city as well.
-He is an incredible Dr and came highly recommended by several athletic people and physical therapists.
-Upon his suggestion we decided to operate again to do in their words “extensive hardware removal” from the left patella. surgery #4.
+I was referred to a Dr. Cooley who works out of the Park City IHC clinic and is at Tosh in Salt Lake City.
+He is an incredible doctor and came highly recommended by several athletic people and physical therapists.
+Upon his suggestion we decided to operate again to do in his words “extensive hardware removal” from the left patella. surgery #4.